shahian/18-Key-Design-Patterns/README.md

 ### composite
 Composite is a design pattern that allows you to compose objects into tree-like structures to represent part-whole hierarchies.
 It enables clients to treat individual objects and compositions of objects uniformly.
 The Composite pattern consists of two key components: the Component and the Composite.

+The Component represents the interface for all objects in the composition, whether they are simple or complex.
+It defines common operations that can be performed on both individual objects and compositions of objects.

 ***